MichaelHinrichs/beautify-github-profile/readme.md

 #### 23 . [pepy](https://github.com/psincraian/pepy)

-pepy is a site to get statistics information about any Python package
+pepy is a site to get statistics information about any Python package.

 📍 For example :